-The executive management team is entrusted with developing and advancing our key human capital strategy, which is reviewed with the Board of Directors.
-The Chief People Officer is charged with developing and stewarding this strategy on a company-wide basis.
+The executive management team is entrusted with developing and advancing our key human capital strategy, which is reviewed by the Board of Directors.
+Our Chief People Officer is charged with developing and stewarding this strategy on a Company-wide basis.
 This incorporates a broad range of dimensions, including culture, values, labor and employee relations, leadership capabilities, performance management and total rewards.
-DEI are key to successfully achieving business and organizational objectives.
-Key processes include ongoing performance and development feedback, diversity, equity and inclusion reviews, and periodic engagement surveys that are reviewed by management and the Board of Directors.
+DEI is key to successfully achieve business and organizational objectives.
+Key processes include ongoing performance and development feedback, DEI reviews, and periodic engagement surveys reviewed by management and the Board of Directors.
 All employees have access to resources on topics regarding integrity, our code of conduct, diversity, compliance, and workplace harassment.
 Employees are encouraged to address any concerns through multiple channels, including anonymously whenever possible, without fear of retaliation or retribution.